robren/quandl_fund_xlsx/README.rst

 For a given ticker, fundamental data is obtained using the Quandl API and the Sharadar Fundamentals database.
 This data is then used to calculate various useful, financial ratios.
 The ratios provide profitability indicators, a number of financial leverage indicators providing a sense of the amount of debt a company has on it's balance sheet as well as its ability to service it's debt and pay a dividend.

-Some REIT specific ratios  such as FFO and AFFO are roughly approximated.
+Some REIT specific ratios  such as FFO and AFFO are very roughly approximated.
-These specific ratios are only roughly approximated since certain data, namely Real estate sales data for the period does not appear to be available via the API.
+These specific ratios are only roughly approximated since certain data, namely Real estate sales data for the period does not appear to be available via the API (It's often buried in the footnotes of these companies filings).

-Within each ticker's excel worksheets it's  divided into three main areas:
+The output excel worksheet for each ticker processed is divided into three main areas:

 - Quandl statement indicators.
 This is data obtained from the three main financial statements; the Income Statement, the Balance Sheet and the Cash Flow